Nasrallah’s Assassination Puts Hezbollah and the Unification of the arenas in a Critical Moment

 However, if the eternal political calculations in Iran prevent it from responding to the unprecedented Israeli attacks against Hezbollah, other parties may conclude that the Iranian strategy is shifting from a closely linked strategic and ideological relationship based on Iran’s national security to a more transactional relationship governed by events and their developments.

-Additionally, this option may be the only one available to the parties of the “Unity of Arenas” to restore deterrence fully and bring the region closer to an impending regional war, clarifying the repercussions of continued Israeli attacks and exerting pressure on the United States, which will hold its presidential election in November.
+Additionally, this option may be the only one available to the parties of the “Unification of the arenas” to restore deterrence fully and bring the region closer to an impending regional war, clarifying the repercussions of continued Israeli attacks and exerting pressure on the United States, which will hold its presidential election in November.

 STRATEGIECS Team